 Within key stage 4 I have very much been working within current curriculum activities, working closely with young people in ‘GCSE’ Art Graphics and ‘A’ Level Photography groups.

-With the ‘GCSE’ groups I have been teaching a large amount of illustrative skills, unusual drawing techniques, light box work, idea formulation, Photoshop skills looking at aspects of graphic design concerning, typography, illustration production and placement, digital image manipulation, image degradation and image correction techniques, colour use, spatial awareness and layout, the scanning and preparation of hand drawn and painted media for use in the digital design process, effective layer use, and key aspects of available tools, what they do, how they work both on their own or in conjunction with each other.
+With the ‘GCSE’ groups I have been teaching a large number of illustrative skills, focusing on unusual drawing techniques, lightbox work and idea formulation.
+I have also covered Photoshop skills looking at aspects of graphic design concerning, typography, illustration, graphic placement, digital image manipulation, image degradation, and image correction techniques.
+I have also focussed on image preparation and optimization looking at colour use, spatial awareness and layout, the scanning and preparation of hand-drawn and painted media for use in the digital design process, effective layer use, and key aspects of available tools, what they do, how they work both on their own or in conjunction with each other.

 The illustration workshops that I run in secondary schools are a great way of learning the basics as well as some of the more technical elements of Adobe Photoshop.
 Especially the building up of multiple layers, the power of layer masks, multiple blend modes, detailed texture use, colouring techniques and a lot more.